J3ddda/J3ddda/README.md

 - 👋 Hi, I’m @J3ddda
 The book is being written as im living it, and by living im contributing.
 At first it was a mess, but little by little the untangled web of stories began to show themselves.
-Threads became reality with small boutd above the water of inspiration.
+Threads became reality with small breaths above the water of inspiration.
 Each day begins a new chapter and with each interaction a new character to explore appears.
 Join us, the book is billiant and needs your help.

 <!---